dcsimg

 Part of the fee also contributes towards Freeview and Freesat, and towards the UK broadband rollout, funding local TV channels and S4C, the Welsh language TV channel, as agreed with the government as part of the 2010 licence fee settlement.

 The Government decided that the licence fee would rise annually in line with inflation from 1 April 2024 for the remaining four years of the Charter period.
-The BBC’s current Charter runs until 2027.
+The BBC’s current Charter runs until end 2027.

 1, 2 Source: BBC’s Annual Report 2020/21 (English)